SoftUni-Internal/interactive-content/EN/01-Inheritance/04-Types-of-Class-Reuse.md

 **Delegation is the process of passing attributes between objects.**

-This way we can give a common interface for the client to work with as it does not really care of the implementation underneath.
+We can give a common interface for the client to work with, as it can use any working implementation underneath.

 [image assetsSrc="inheritance-example(17).png" /]